chubes4/post-to-instagram/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 A modern, modular, and open-source WordPress plugin to post images from your posts directly to Instagram.
-Seamlessly integrates with the block editor, supports multi-image carousels, drag-and-drop reordering, and secure OAuth authentication.
+Seamlessly integrates with the block editor, supports multi-image carousels, drag-and-drop reordering, cropping, and secure OAuth authentication.
 Built for maintainability, WordPress-native UX, and open source collaboration.

 == Features ==
 * Connect your WordPress site to Instagram using secure OAuth 2.0
 * Select images from your post content or featured image (block editor aware)
 * Drag-and-drop reordering of images for Instagram carousels (up to 10 images, API limit)
+* Crop images to Instagram-compliant aspect ratios before posting
 * WordPress-native UI and modals for a seamless experience
 * Modular, React-based codebase ready for open source
 * (Planned) Captioning, scheduling, and image tracking